flying-bear/ANLP-project/README.md

 by Galina Ryazanskaya, 811155

 This is the final project ANLP.
 All the code for the project is included in the Jupiter Notebook.
 The initial plan for the project included using [deepPavlovEval](https://github.com/deepmipt/deepPavlovEval#datasets-and-tasks), but it turned out to be out of maintenence.
 Additionally, I intended to do this project with a partner, who dropped out, and I fell severely ill.
 Thus, I decided to only implement the Semantic textual similarity task as the evaluation mode.
+The vast majority of the project was finguring out the configuration of packaging versions that would work together, but even this turned out to be very challenging, not working stably.